dcu/godl/README.md

-# DeepZen
+# GoDL

-DeepZen is a deep learning framework for Go written on top of Gorgonia.
-DeepZen is to Gorgonia what Keras is to TensorFlow.
+godl is Go Deep Learning framework written on top of Gorgonia. godl is to Gorgonia what Keras is to TensorFlow.

 ## API Stability
 The API is not stable and can change at any moment.